 Everyone will be nervous about this presentation, especially if the partnership is riding on it, but great presenters are better at using their nervous energy to help them deliver a better presentation.
 Confidence is key to a successful and memorable presentation, so try your best to calm your nerves.
 Take a few deep breaths before starting your presentation and take a sip of water, and a few deep breathes during your pitch if you feel you are stumbling over your words.
 (Find out how to give the best presentation of your life)

 Adopt a positive mindset

 This might sound strange, but having a positive mindset is incredibly powerful.
-Even if you don’t believe it, tell yourself every day that you are looking forward to your presentation and that you’re going to bring your A-game.
-When it comes to the day, you’ll find that this will come across in your presentation and you will knock it out of the park.
+Even if you don’t believe it, tell yourself every day that you are looking forward to your presentation and will bring your A-game.
+When it comes to the day, you’ll find that this will come across in your presentation, and you will knock it out of the park.
 (See our tips to ace your presentation!)

-When it comes to the question and answer section of the interview, you will be subjected to challenging questions, conflicting opinions, and potential criticism from all partners which can make candidates get defensive.
+When it comes to the question and answer section of the interview, you will be subjected to challenging questions, conflicting opinions, and potential criticism from all partners, which can make candidates get defensive.
 These are the times that can make or break your partnership panel interview.
-Take a deep breath, clarify what they are asking, acknowledge it and try to answer questions in a logical way that doesn’t offend their years of experience.
+Take a deep breath, clarify what they are asking, acknowledge it and try to answer questions logically that don’t offend their years of experience.
 If they still don’t agree?
 Leave it as an agree-to-disagree.
 Read: Tips to present your business case at your partnership panel interview

 Bringing your A-game takes preparation